Banyc/Screenshot-OCR/README.md

 1. run executive file.
 2. Press F4 when you need to convert letters on the screen to editable with OCR.
 3. Press F4 again to undo.
-4. Drag a rectangle to select the letters-contained region, but only from top left to bottom right.
+4. Drag a rectangle to select the letters-contained region.
 5. wait for a message box to pop up.
 The recognized letters shown in the box are in your clipboard.
-6. click "Yes" to copy them again, "No" to close the message box.
+6. click "OK" to copy them again, "Cancel" to close the message box.
 7. go to step 2.

 ## Appreciation